 The key indicators for changing your chair are

 - Is your lower back supported in the right place?
 If you are always experiencing pain or aching in this area after sitting, it means you need better support (consider a good back support cushion or a new chair)

 - Are your arms supported in line with the desk?
 If you experience shoulder, neck or arm issues, a new chair, with adjustable armrests, is needed to take the weight off your upper back and keep your arms relaxed when typing.

 - Do you find yourself always slowly starting to slouch and getting upper and lower back pain?
-Then you need a chair or back support cushion for chairs that will encourage an upright, open-chested posture.
+Then you need a chair that will encourage an upright, open-chested posture.

 - Do you have a back condition?
 Then it is essential to support the whole of your back in all the right places so the body can start to heal and not continuously battle against a cycle of pain and tension build up.

 However, no matter how good the chair is, you also need to take regular breaks from sitting, to get the blood and oxygen flowing through your body.
 Indeed, some back conditions make it difficult to sit for long periods of time.
 So how do you do this?

 One solution is indeed to invest in a sit/stand desk, allowing you to change your position from sitting to standing.
 There are also now desktop adaptors to transform your existing desk into a sit-stand desk set up.

 However, I often see this misused in the workplace.

 Yes, it is great to be able to stand for a bit at work, but it is all about balance – as in balancing your time between sitting and standing, not the standing on one leg kind!